eslam-gomaa/Flexible-Network/docs/index.md

 # Features

 * Ability to detect errors when executing commands on network devices
-   * When executing commands you get a `dict` of output similar to what you get when executing commands on Linux machines [check the `execute` method](terminal_class_methods.md#execute)
+   * When [executing commands](./Docs/usage/library_usage/class_methods.md#execute) you get output similar to what you get when executing commands on Linux machines
    * Which gives you the power to use ***Python conditionals*** when automating network devices.

 ![image](https://user-images.githubusercontent.com/33789516/159186029-8f377b31-f839-40b6-96f6-33a6a42d5317.png)

 * Multi-Vendor
-   * Use a unified way to automate different types of devices from different vendors [ Check the list of supported vendors (_to be documented_) ]
+   * Use a unified way to automate different types of devices from different vendors [ [Suppoerted vendors](./Docs/supported-vendors/supported-vendors.md) ]

-* Backup config, with different storage options including `local storage` & `S3` (_including_ Openstack object storage) [[ Check the list of supported backup storage ]](Docs/ConfigBackup-storage/config-backup-storage.md)
+* Backup config, with different storage options including `local storage` & `S3` (any S3 compatable object storage) [ [supported backup storage] ](./Docs/ConfigBackup-storage/backup_config-storage.md)

-* Integrations with different external APIs that gives more flexibility & efficiency to your scripts  [[ Check the list of supported integrations ]](Docs/Integrations/integrations.md)
+* Integrations with different external APIs that gives more flexibility & efficiency to your scripts  [ [Supported integrations] ](./Docs/Integrations/integrations.md)

 ![image](https://user-images.githubusercontent.com/33789516/159433445-d040ce1a-752c-408b-b38e-1ea3ecb1e450.png)